percona/pmm-doc/docs/details/advisors/checks/root-account-can-login-remotely.md

-# Root Account Can Login Remotely
+# Root account can log in remotely

 ## Description
 Root user is a high privileges user that can perform any kind of operation on the system.